 Spotting fellow westerners around these parts nowadays?
 Rare.
-I see few.
-The State of Emergency remains in place since a shooting 18 months ago killed 38 foreigners, 30 of whom were British holidaymakers.
+The State of Emergency remains in place since shooting 18 months ago killed 38 foreigners, 30 of whom were British holidaymakers.
 A radicalised 23-year-old ran amok in a beach resort.
 The Foreign Office currently advises against all but essential travel.
 Tourism has collapsed.

 Not totally.
-We're here to help.
+We're here to help (me and you).
 People seem open and friendly and pleased to see us.
 I'm here courtesy of a short consultancy assignment.

 Arriving from Sierra Leone was arduous.
 27 hours’ door to door.
 Travelling from west to North Africa is seldom a breeze.

 The route?
 Freetown...
 Conakry...
 Dakar...
 Casablanca...
 Tunis.
 We (me and you) are standing at the northernmost bulge of Africa.
 We are in Tunisia, where Africa juts out toward Sicily marking the division between the eastern and western Med.
-To the west Algeria, to the east Libya.
+To the west is Algeria, east to Libya.
 To the south, the Sahara Desert.
 A 1300 km coastline is the northern border.